Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: The eval-readback evaluator style

 In its first clause, \texttt{args} evaluates an abstraction to $\NF$ by calling itself recursively to reach the unevaluated neutrals on whose operands it will eventually call the eval-readback composition (\texttt{byName}) of the second clause.
 In the second clause, \texttt{args} calls itself recursively on the operator of the neutral to distribute itself down nested applications, and calls the eval-readback composition (\texttt{byName}) that recursively distributes \texttt{headNF} down the operand.
 Finally, \textrm{args} is the identity on variables.
 It has no clause for redexes because it is a readback and merely distributes evaluation.

 Recall from Section~\ref{sec:hybrid-normal-order} that eval-readback \texttt{byName} is one-step equivalent to the eval-apply hybrid normal order evaluator ($\hn$) discussed in that section.
-This can be gleaned from their respective definitions and is proven by the LWF-transformation on evaluator implementations of Section~\ref{sec:hybrid-evalreadback}.
+This can be gleaned from their respective definitions and is proven by the LWF proof (Section~\ref{sec:hybrid-evalreadback}).